Top moves of the 2019 Soccer Transfer Windows

 Juventus desperately needed to secure its defense to pair with the club’s offensive firepower.
 Juve paid dearly to land de Ligt, as Pairs Saint-Germain, Bayern Munich, Manchester United, FC Barcelona, and others were chasing the youngster.
 De Ligt and Leonardo Bonucci will now combine to create a phenomenal tandem in the middle of the defense.

-Rodri (Atletico Madrid to Manchester City for €70 million)
+5. Rodrigo Hernandez: Atletico Madrid to Manchester City for €70 million

 Manchester City’s long quest to find a replacement for Fernandinho in the midfield is over.
 Singing Rodri away from Atletico Madrid for £62.8 million was a huge move for City, which was also the biggest transfer in club history.